U.S. warns citizens of possible electoral violence in Liberia’s election

 Meanwhile, Weah rounded off his run-off campaign on Saturday with the promise of a “new beginning” in Liberia if elected president, according to local media.

-The post U.S. warns citizens of possible electoral violence in Liberia’s election appeared first on The Nation Nigeria.
+The post U.S. warns citizens of possible electoral violence in Liberia’s election appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share